jasm0000/simtemp/docs/DESIGN.md

 Wait queues (wait_event_interruptible) are used for blocking reads.
 When new data arrives or an alert occurs, the queue is awakened safely under the protection of the spinlock.

+**Spinlocks** are the proper concurrency protection mecanisms at Kernel space beacause **Mutexes** send the thread to sleep when the lock condition happens, and in Kernel space that is much more critical than in user space, that's why spinlocks does not send the thread to sleep, instead it performs an active wait until condition gets unlocked, that's why spinlocks are more critical and should be used in very short locked sections to minimize the lock time.

 ## **5. API Design and Trade-Offs**
 ### **SysFS**